TotallyNotChase/c-iterators/README.md

   Must be of type `Maybe(ElmntType) (*)(IterType)`.
 It should take in a value of `IterType`, and return a `Maybe(ElmntType)`.

 Generally, you need to include the declaration of this function in a header file yourself.
-However, you can also mark this function as `static` if you so desire; all you have to do, is prepend `static` to the `impl_iterator` call- `static impl_iterator(...)`.

 In the [array_iterable.c](./examples/array_iterable.c) example.
 The `impl_iterator(ArrIter(int)*, int, prep_arriter_of(int), intarrnxt)` translates to-
 ```c